Posted on

 Hot item, sold out?
 No sweat.

-WooCommerce backorders turn “Out of Stock” into “Still up for grabs.”
-Instead of losing the sale, customers can order now and get their item once it’s restocked—perfect for popular, seasonal, or custom products.
+WooCommerce backorders turn “Out of Stock” into “Still available.”
+Instead of losing a sale, customers can place an order and receive the product when it’s back in stock.
+This is especially useful for popular, seasonal, or made-to-order products.

 What is a backorder in WooCommerce?